 Advantages of Lean project management

-The two biggest benefits Lean projects receive are:
+The biggest benefits Lean brings to projects are:

 Identifying and eliminating waste in your project workflow is guaranteed to reduce overall costs.